 Security and the Lines – Macy’s Thanksgiving Balloon Inflation

 Security is fierce (as it should be), and all entrants must pass through security barricades put in place by the NYPD.
 The security check happens a few blocks away from the American Museum of Natural History – and as the NYPD security process changes each year – there could be a new entrance point to consider.
 The entrance is typically around 72nd Street and Columbus Avenue.
 No need to memorize this address, because as you arrive at the general area the parade staff will guide and corral all visitors into the inflation route.
 Expect to shuffle through many winding lines before entering the balloon inflation grounds.
-These paths are very simple to navigate.
-All are clearly marked, and each corner has event staff to help guide you.
+The good news is that the paths are straightforward, clearly marked, and staffed at every turn to help keep things moving smoothly.

 Arrival Time – Macy’s Balloon Inflation